⇓ Watch Video ⇓

 2. How To Prepare Chayote For Salad?

-The preparation of chayote for salad is depended on which chayote we use chayote with thorns and thorn-free chayote.
+The preparation of chayote for salads depends on the type of chayote used: thorny or thorn-free.
+Personally, I prefer not to use completely raw chayote in salads.
+Instead, I cut the chayote, pour boiling water over it, let it stand for a minute or two, and then use it in the salad or marinate it.
 Overgrown thorn-free chayote we need to peel and remove the seed before slicing or julienne for salad.
 However, if it is not overgrown chayote, I just wash well.
 Chayote with thorns is different.
 We need to peel and then remove the seed before slicing for a salad no matter it is overgrown or not overgrown.
 The technique is how to peel prickly chayote you can see below.

 If you are going to cook chayote for the salad, boil, steam, or bake like a potato.